FRRouting/frr/doc/user/basic.rst

    Not setting this, or setting the values to 0 0, means a timeout will not be enabled.

-.. clicmd:: access-class ACCESS-LIST
+.. clicmd:: [ipv6] access-class ACCESS-LIST

-   Restrict vty connections with an access list.
+   Restrict vty connections with an v4 or v6 access list.

-.. clicmd:: allow-reserved-ranges
+.. clicmd:: no vty login

-   Allow peering via loopback addresses (127.0.0.0/8).
-This is necessary in case of multiple FRR instances (or FRR + any other daemon) peering via loopback interfaces running on the same router.

-   Default: off.
+   Do not allow any operator to connect to FRR via the VTY interface.

 .. _sample-config-file: